SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_WCLK6801+.md

 # Imagine Communications WCLK6801+

-The **Imagine Communications WCLK6801+** driver uses both **serial** and **smart-serial** communication to monitor and configure the Clock Distribution card in an Imagine Communications frame.
+The **Imagine Communications WCLK6801+** connector uses both **serial** and **smart-serial** communication to monitor and configure the Clock Distribution card in an Imagine Communications frame.
 On all important parameters, alarm monitoring can be activated.

 ## About

-With this driver, it is possible to both monitor and set parameters of the Imagine Communications card.
+With this connector, it is possible to both monitor and set parameters of the Imagine Communications card.

 Current Version: 1.0.0.1